 Through continuous monitoring and assessment of metrics over time, you will be able to observe changes in employee behavior.
 Ultimately, you will better understand the value of your internal communications strategy.

-First used in the context of addressing environmental challenges, the phrase “think globally, act locally” has taken on new meaning in a variety of fields.
-With many of today’s leading companies dispersed internationally, effective internal communication must reflect location-specific concerns.
+With many of today’s leading companies distributed internationally, effective internal communication must reflect location-specific concerns.
 Firsthand observations are often the best way to address such issues.

 Local topics are generally more relevant to your employees.
 The insights of a local plant manager as opposed to a CEO can be a great way to promote culture, strategy, and employee engagement.
 Think about preparing a playbook for local communications.
 And help your local leaders and communicators learn best practices that embrace the specific needs and concerns of their particular location.

-Find a good balance between centrally-created content and local workplace communication, freely told with limited regulation (see point #16).
+Find a good balance between centrally-created content and local workplace communication, freely told with limited oversight (see point #16).

 Large organizations aren’t very good at experimentation because they have less tolerance for failure.
 But the reality is that the world's most admired companies are learning faster because they understand how to fail better.